trentlarson/endorser-docs/src/transactions.rst

   ==================== ====
   @context             always the schema: "https://schema.org"
-  @type                always the type: "GiveAction" fulfills             optional relationship with other Donation or Offer or Plan or Trade; see "fulfills" table below (This is not currently part of schema.org specs.) identifier           optional identifier for this action, which should be a full URL object               optional description of the donation or service; see "object" table below description          optional free-form description of what is given agent                optional individual or org who gave (giver defaults to issuer) provider             optional [{ "@type", "identifier" }] array of Give, Person, or Organization records who helped make this possible recipient            optional individual or organization if this is directly to an entity (as opposed to being part of an activity or project, which belong in "fulfills")
+  @type                always the type: "GiveAction" fulfills             optional Offer or DonateAction or GiveAction or TradeAction or PlanAction or array of them; see "fulfills" table below (This is not currently part of schema.org specs.) identifier           optional identifier for this action, which should be a full URI object               optional item or service or array of them; see Give "object" table below description          optional free-form description of what is given agent                optional `{ identifier: "DID" }` for the Person or Organization who gave (which is assumed to be issuer if not supplied) provider             optional `[{ "@type": "...", identifier: "..." }]` array of Person or Organization records who helped make this possible recipient            optional `{ identifier: "DID" }` for receiving individual or organization if this is directly to an entity (as opposed to being part of an activity, which belong in things linkde by "fulfills")
   ==================== ====